 Consequently, teen boys are less likely to reach out for help and therefore more likely to self-medicate, accounting for the high rates of male substance use.

 “Adolescent boys and young adult men [are] a neglected group within health policy and intervention domains.
 They have also been somewhat blamed for their relatively poor help-seeking attitudes and behaviors rather than being proactively engaged by systems that are designed to assist them.”

 15 Signs of Drug Use in Teens

 Because teen boys are at high risk for mental health and substance abuse disorders, parents need to be aware of the red flags that may indicate their son is abusing drugs.
 Watching for mental health issues is one of the most important ways to prevent or expose male substance abuse.
 In addition, here are some of the common physical and behavioral signs of drug use in teens:

 - Acting withdrawn or hostile, avoiding eye contact and communication

 - Changes in sleep habits; fatigue

-- Spending time with a new friend or peer group
+- Deteriorating relationships with family members and old friends, while spending time with a new friend or peer group

 - Poor grooming and hygiene